Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Experimental Design

 where $\alpha = 0.01$, $\varepsilon_t \sim i.i.d.~\mathrm{U}(-0.25,0.25)$, and 500 observed values are simulated.

-The \textit{crude oil price} and \textit{web traffic} forecasting are both important and challenging, which are selected as real-world forecasting tasks in this study.
-The \textit{crude oil price} dataset is drawn from the Europe Brent crude oil market, monthly observed from May 1987 to February 2019, which consists of 382 observed values.
-The real web traffic is extracted from the \textit{Yahoo Webscope S5 dataset}.
-This dataset consists of both real and synthetic web traffic time series.
-We use a real time series in \textit{A1Benchmark}, which represents the metrics of Yahoo services and consists of 1271 observed values.
+The \textit{bitcoin price} constitutes a significant part of the economics and block chain markets.
+Through bitcoin price forecasting, the investors can be supported for making proper decisions.
+However, the bitcoin price behaves hardly-predictable fluctuations, making accurate prediction of bitcoin price forecasting be an important and challenging task.
+In this real-world forecasting task, we concern two-hourly bitcoin to U.S. dollar close price, and 2181 observed values from May 2020 to March 2021 are drawn from the tradeview service.\footnote{https://www.tradingview.com/symbols/BTCUSD/}

+The \textit{influenza-like illness} not only keeps seriously threatening public health but also makes it more challenging for defending against coronaries disease 2019 (COVID-19) since the ILI shares widely common symptoms with COVID-19.
+Thus, it is crucial to provide accurate influenza prediction to support the public health administrations, making ILI prediction be selected in this study.
+In this case, the ILI data is extracted from the Chinese National Influenza Center's website,\footnote{http://www.chinaivdc.cn/cnic/zyzx/lgzb/} and consists of 533 weekly ILI percentage values in southern China from January 2010 to March 2020.

-Three datasets of AR1, COP, and WEB are used for evaluating the performance of the proposed ESC-CNN modeling strategy and the counterparts.
-Each time series is split into a training set and a testing set following the common practice of sample splitting-two-thirds, and the embedding dimension $T$ of AR1, COP, and WEB are 15, 24, and 30 respectively.
+Both three datasets are used for evaluating the performance of the proposed ESM-CNN modeling strategy and the counterparts.
+Each time series is split into three parts for training, validation and testing following the common relation of 0.64, 0.16 and 0.2.
+The embedding dimension $T$ of AR1, BTC, and ILI are 15, 24 (two days), and 26 (half year) respectively.

-We examine one-step-ahead ($H=1$) and multi-step-ahead ($H=3,6$) predictions to justify the performance of the proposed modeling strategies over different horizons.
+We examine one-step-ahead and multi-step-ahead predictions to justify the performance of the proposed modeling strategies over different horizons.
 For multi-step-ahead forecasting, the multiple-input multiple-outputs strategy~\cite{bontempi2008long}, often advocated in standard time series textbooks and reviews, is implemented.
+As shown in ~\autoref{tab:data}, the multi-step-ahead horizons for the AR1 dataset are set as 3 and 6.
+The forecasting horizons for BTC dataset are selected as six hours and half day (3 two-hours and 6 two-hours).
+The prediction horizons for ILI dataset are set as about one month and two months (4 weeks and 8 weeks).